freenas/freenas-docs/userguide/storage.rst

 **Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
-The :guilabel:`Destroy Dataset` screen forces you to check the box
+The :guilabel:`Destroy Dataset` screen forces you to enable the option
 :guilabel:`I'm aware this will destroy all child datasets and snapshots within this dataset` before it will perform this action.

-**Edit Options:** edit the volume's properties described in :numref:`Table %s <zfs_create_dataset>`.
+**Edit Options:** edit the volume properties described in :numref:`Table %s <zfs_create_dataset>`.
-Note that it will not allow changing the dataset's name.
+Note that it will not allow changing the dataset name.

 **Create Dataset:** used to create a child dataset within this dataset.